Red Sox dump Dodgers to take control of World Series

 Ryu had retired seven consecutive batters but then allowed three straight batters to reach base with two outs before Ryan Madson replaced him and issued a five-pitch walk with the bases loaded before allowing Martinez’s bloop single to right field.

+Los Angeles pulled ahead in the fourth inning but squandered a chance to blow the game open as they only managed to cash in a pair of runs despite loading the bases with no outs.

+“The difference is they got the big hit when they needed and we didn’t,” said Dodgers manager Dave Roberts.

 The Red Sox, who are undefeated on the road this postseason, now head West needing two more wins to secure their fourth World Series title in 15 seasons.
+If needed, Game Five would be in Los Angeles while Boston would host the remainder of the series.

+Los Angeles, competing in the World Series for a second straight season after falling just short in Game 7 a year ago, may have their backs against the wall but are not about to panic.

+“We didn’t get the hits that they got but we had baserunners,” said Roberts.
+“And the difference is they got a couple of hits with runners in scoring position and we didn’t, and now we’re down 0-2.”

 Reporting by Frank Pingue in Toronto; Editing by Amlan Chakraborty